Effects of rosuvastatin and atorvastatin on renal function

 One study conducted on patients with chronic kidney disease found that treatment with atorvastatin resulted in a significant decrease in proteinuria, which is the presence of excess protein in the urine, a common sign of kidney damage.
 Another study showed that atorvastatin improved kidney function in patients with type 2 diabetes and mild to moderate kidney disease.

-See also Therapeutic use of rosuvastatin calcium
+See also Rosuvastatin calcium phosphate

 These findings suggest that atorvastatin may have a protective effect on the kidneys, beyond its cholesterol-lowering properties.
 It is important to note that individual results may vary, and it is always recommended to consult with a healthcare professional before starting or changing any medication regimen.